org-formation/org-formation-cli/docs/articles/aws-organizations.md

 The Organizations Service (in the Master Account) can also be used to organize these accounts in a hierarchical structure and put restrictions and policies on specific accounts or parts of the organization hierarchy.

-This article will help you come up with a rationale on how to devide your workload over different AWS Accounts.
+This article will help you come up with a rationale on how to divide your workload over different AWS Accounts.

 ![example organization](aws-organizations/organization.png "example organization")